narenltk/opencv4nodejs_webcam/README.md

-# webcam stream using Express, opencv4nodejs, ejs and Socket IO
+# Using opencv4nodejs to stream your webcam with Express, ejs and Socket IO